ktung/poker-planning/ROADMAP.md

+# 1.0.0

+- Auto delete data (24h ?)
+- About
+  - Not data collected, rooms expired

+# Backlog

 - How to use ?
   - Click on table
   - Discuss to reach consensus
-- About
-  - Not data collected, rooms expired
 - Pro tips
   - Compare with others tickets/sessions
   - Ask and write questions to clarify things